picocomputer/vscode-cc65/README.md

 answer isn't going to change the hacks in settings.json that make CC65 work.

 You can build with F7.
 Running a program is done with "Run Build Task..."
+CTRL-SHIFT-B. If the default communications device doesn't work, edit ".rp6502" in the project root folder.
+This file will be created the first time you "Run Build Task..." and will be ignored by git.

-CTRL-SHIFT-B. Edit CMakeLists.txt to add new C and ASM source files.
+Edit CMakeLists.txt to add new source and asset files.
 It's pretty normal C/ASM development from here on.

 If you're new to VSCode or C development, here's some of the things VSCode